mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/user-client-scripting.md

 ### When is the Expo Display Page "Loaded and Initialized"?

-Knowing when your *Right after the Page is loaded and **Initialized*** Script should run is a bit tricky, but you can basically copy/paste [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code).
+Knowing when the *Right after the Page is loaded and **Initialized*** event happens, when your Script should run, is a bit tricky.
+Thankfully, we are providing here [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) that you can paste into your code.

-First you need to decide if the Script you need is to be applied *Globally* (for All pages), or just on a Page per Page basis.
+First you need to decide if the Script you need is to be applied *Globally* (for All pages), or just on a Page-per-Page basis.

 If the Script is *Global*, it should be added to `~\Site\Pages\Shared\_Layout.cshtml`.